** PRE-ORDERS ONLY – TO BE PUBLISHED ON 5 MAY, 2021. UPDATE: Estimated date for delivery from the printer: 25 June 2021 **

 Why was he so popular, both in his time and in ours?
 What does he write about that merits such attention?
-Naum Faiq Palak, a native of Omid, was one of the founders of the civil organization Cirutho (Eng.
+Naum Faiq Palak, a native of Omid, was the founder of the civil organization Cirutho (Eng.
 Awakening) in the city of Omid.
 This organization quickly grew in membership, and local branches began popping up in cities like Kharput, Mardin, Midyat, and Mosul, as well as in the cities of the Assyrian diaspora in the United States, namely, New Jersey and New York.
 The popularity of Cirutho transcended the primary lingual, confessional, and geographical divide that Assyrians found themselves in, that is, it was well received by both Western and Eastern Assyrians.

 Through his active role in Cirutho and through his publications Kawkab Madenho (1910–1912, Omid), Bethnahrin (1916–1920, 1922–1930), Cirutho (1909–1915, New York), for which he was a prolific contributor, and Huyodo (1920–1921, New York), for which he was editor in chief, he called for a national awakening and unity, regardless of one’s church affiliation.
 Through these publications Palak expressed the importance of education, printing houses, and the continued use of Syriac as the native language for Assyrians of his time.
 With the writings and poetry collected together in this book, Naum Faiq Palak’s call for these noble ideals may once again be heard by Assyrians of today.